CFSAN-Biostatistics/snp-pipeline/docs/configuration.rst

 affects bowtie2, smalt, samtools, and GATK.
 You can set this parameter in one place instead of setting special options in multiple places for bowtie, smalt, samtools, and GATK.
 The pipeline will automatically use this setting whenever processes use multiple CPU cores.
-You should set this parameter to some even division of the number of CPUs on your workstation.
+You should set this parameter to some even divisor of the number of CPUs on your workstation.
 When this parameter is less than the number of CPU cores in your workstation, multiple processes will be launched, each using the number of cores specified here.
 The :ref:`MaxCpuCores-label` parameter takes precedence over CpuCoresPerProcessOnWorkstation.